vicocz/brickcontroller2/README.md

 ## Project details

-BrickController 2 is a MAUI application and can be compiled using Visual Studio 2022 (Professional, Enterprise and Community Editions) or Visual Studio for Mac.
+BrickController Legacy is a MAUI application and can be compiled using Visual Studio 2022 (Professional, Enterprise and Community Editions) or Visual Studio for Mac.

 ## 3rd party libraries used